Using Adobe Connect

 Someone who has been coding and maybe running code while others watched

-and commented, can quickly trade off, by select all the code, copying
+their shared screen and commented, can quickly trade off, by select all the code, copying

 and then pasting into the Notes pod.
 Others can then select